Titan is a bulky but cool rugged smartphone with hardware QWERTY keyboard with embedded touchpad, by Chinese manufacturer Unihertz.

 Non-Latin languages for physical keyboard are not supported.

-There are two firmware versions: EMEA (Europe, EEA/TTEU) and non-EMEA (TEE/TTNE).
+There are two hardware/firmware revisions: EMEA (Europe, EEA/TTEU) and non-EMEA (TEE/TTNE).

-There's no difference between them as for firmware version 20200603, the files are the same, except for version strings in different places.
-The difference seems to be in TrustZone applets set, it's different for TEE and EEU versions (at least the signatures are different)
+The difference seems to be in TrustZone applets set, it's different for TEE and EEU versions (at least the signatures are different).
+Do not mix the versions!

 Official Google Drive link to all Unihertz ROMs, flashing tool, driver, and flashing instruction, found on Unihertz forum.